taldr27/BudgetApp/README.md

 - EDITOR="mate --wait" bin/rails credentials:edit
 - bundle exec rails assets:precompile

-Use // app/javascript/*.* in build script in case of fail
+Use // app/javascript/*.* in build script in case of error when compiling the assets
 ```

 ### Usage